 This is what I know of safe haven

-this is how I celebrate
+this is what I believethis is how I celebrate

 here and now